Healthy Athletes Program

 The Special Olympics Healthy Athletes program was developed in 1996 by Special Olympics International to improve and promote our athletes’ ability to train and compete in Special Olympics.
 Healthy Athletes is designed to educate athletes about healthy lifestyle choices, identify problems that may need follow-up and enhance their sports experience.

-The Special Olympics Utah Healthy Athletes currently offers six areas of health screenings: Fit Feet (podiatry), FUNfitness (physical therapy), Health Promotion (better health and well-being), Healthy Hearing (audiology), Opening Eyes (vision) and Special Smiles (dentistry).
-Several of these screenings are offered at every Fall Sports Classic and Summer Games state competition.
-Volunteer clinical directors who are experts in their field conduct these screenings.
+Medical professionals train to work with individuals with intellectual disablities and attend training provided by Special Olympics International to become a Volunteer Healthy Athlete Clinician and Clinic Director.
+The volunteer clinical directors are experts in their field.
+Special Olympics Utah currently offers six areas of health screenings: Fit Feet (podiatry), FUNfitness (physical therapy), Health Promotion (better health and well-being), Healthy Hearing (audiology), Opening Eyes (vision) and Special Smiles (dentistry).

 - To improve access and health care for Special Olympics athletes at events-based health screenings